Including Certificate Authority Root Certificates in Java

 The root certificate must be of value to the broader Java community.
-For example, root certificates that are only available to internal developers or customers of a single organization are not acceptable for our Root Certificate Program.
+For example, root certificates that are only available to internal developers, customers of a single organization, or closed network of organizations are not acceptable for the Root Certificate Program.

 Certificates issued from the root certificates must support the CRL distribution point exception or OCSP, preferably both.
 The CRL distribution point must point to a publicly accessible location.

 Root certificates and certificates issued by the root CA or any subordinate CA must conform to the RFC 5280 standard.

 All documents written in languages other than English must be accompanied by a certified translation.

 Inclusion of any Certificate Authority’s root certificates in the program is subject to Oracle’s discretion.

 Use of your root certificates: If accepted into the program Oracle will have the right, but not the obligation to, distribute your root certificates in our Java Runtime Environment’s (JRE) root certificate store.

 The process starts with a globally recognized Certificate Authority with broad and international customer base, and/or existing program participant sending e-mail with the following information to JAVASE-CA-REQUEST_WW_GRP

 Contact information for two members of your organization: First Name, Last Name, Title, email Address and phone numbers.

 Backup/Alternate contact name and address, preferably a durable contact that can survive employee turnover (eg, "legal@companynameDOTcom")